benhur07b/benhur07b.github.io/_posts/2018-10-12-connecting-qgis-to-remote-services.md

 GeoNode is used for the data repositories of the Phil-LiDAR program as well as many other [organizations and projects](http://geonode.org/gallery/) around the world.

-## Add the Philippine Geoportal Basemap by connecting to an XYZ Tiles Service
+## Add the Philippine Geoportal Basemap by connecting to an XYZ tile service
 I've discussed about basemaps in QGIS in [this post](https://bnhr.xyz/2018/10/07/basemaps-in-qgis.html) and recently, I added the Philippine basemap hosted by the [Philippine Geoportal](http://geoportal.gov.ph) to the [QuickMapServices catalog](http://qms.nextgis.com).
 You can load the basemap in QGIS by searching for **```Philippine Geoportal Basemap```** in the QuickMapServices plugin.

 You can also directly connect to the service hosting the basemap by the Philippine Geoportal.
 I updated the directions [here](http://www.geoportal.gov.ph/downloads/How%20to%20connect%20and%20consume%20the%20PGS%20Basemap%20in%20QGIS.pdf) to reflect how this can be done in QGIS 3.